-3.4.4.2 College Evaluation for Promotion and Tenure
+3.4.4 College Evaluation for Promotion and Tenure

-College Committee Composition: Each college shall-must have a committee with appropriate faculty representation to review the recommendations on promotion and tenure sent by the department head, chair, or school director.
+College Committee Composition.
+Each college must have a committee with appropriate faculty representation to review the recommendations on promotion and tenure sent by the department head, chair, or school director.
+Voting members for promotion and/or tenure for tenure-track faculty must be tenured.
 While the process of selecting committees may vary between colleges, rules governing eligibility and selection of college committee members and the committee chair, as well as operating guidelines for the committee's deliberations, must be documented and formally approved by the faculty.
 Significant elements of faculty choice must be part of the selection process.
-Some possible methods for committee selection include election by the college faculty; appointment by an elected college executive committee) representatives; or an elected slate significantly larger than the required committee size, thus allowing the dean or college executive committee from the elected slate approved by the faculty.
+Some possible methods for committee selection include election by the college faculty; appointment by an elected college executive committee; a combination of elected and appointed (by the dean or college executive committee) representatives; or an elected slate significantly larger than the required committee size, thus allowing the dean or college executive committee to appoint the committee from the elected slate approved by the faculty.
 However, given their responsibility to make a separate and independent recommendation on each case, the dean may not serve as chair of the committee.